-- create a clear and cohesive lesson plan (description of context, goals, objectives, materials, procedures, assessment and rationalised in reference to the research literature).
-This should plan should respond to - (1) the thematic content, namely the UN's SDGs; - (2) the predominant approach, namely Active Learning; and - (3) the online (synchronous) context and the language proficiency level of learners (to be decided). - identify context-appropriate objectives, practices, and materials to achieve the lesson plan. - clearly articulate the rationale for the lesson plan in reference to the research literature.
+- create a clear and cohesive lesson plan (description of context, goals, objectives, materials, procedures, assessment and rationalized in reference to the research literature).
+This should plan should respond to the - (1) thematic content, namely the UN SDGs; - (2) predominant approach, namely Active Learning; and

+(3) online (synchronous) context and the language proficiency level of learners (to be decided).

+- identify context-appropriate objectives, practices, and materials to achieve the lesson plan. - clearly articulate the rationale for the lesson plan in reference to the research literature.